RichardoC/kube-audit-rest/examples/full-elastic-stack/README.md

 If you would like to deploy to another namespace, recursively replace all occurences of `example-kube-audit-rest` with your desired namespace name.
 Then just follow the guide from the local README.md - the commands will have been adjusted.
 If you don't feel secure about just replacing everything, go through the matches manually.
-On your own risk :)
+Use at your own risk!

 ## Attach to an already deployed Elasticsearch-instance.
 After testing it in a separate namespace, you can also use this example to connect kube-audit-rest with an existing